Member Login | Sign Up

 Width

-For a large portion of the world’s population, standard or regular-width shoes do the trick, but if you fall outside of this range, it’s crucial to find the correct width for the health of your feet.
+For a large portion of the world’s population, standard or regular-width shoes are sufficient, but if you fall outside of this range, it’s crucial to find the correct width for your feet’s health.

-The systems denoting a shoe’s width vary internationally, but you can look at the most common North American system below.
+The systems denoting a shoe’s width vary internationally, but the most common North American system is below.

-You’ll find the majority of men’s tennis shoes are standard width, with some wide and extra-wide available.
+The majority of men’s tennis shoes are standard width, with some wide and extra-wide options available.

-On the women’s side, you’ll find a few shoes that run narrow, but the majority are standard width with a decent selection that is wide.
+On the women’s side, you’ll find a few shoes that run narrow, but the majority are standard width, and there is a decent selection of wide shoes.

 Toe Box

-The available space for your toes in a shoe will correlate with the width of the shoe.
+The available space for your toes in a shoe will correlate with its width.
 However, since most shoes are standard size, you’ll find that some have tighter or more roomy toe boxes.

-If you’ve found the front of your foot and toes to feel a little cramped in the past, keep your eyes peeled for options that offer extra room toward the front of the shoe, or consider measuring your feet to see if you’re a candidate for a wider shoe.
+If you’ve found the front of your foot and toes to feel cramped in the past, look for options that offer extra room toward the front of the shoe, or consider measuring your feet to see if you’re a candidate for a wider shoe.

 For example, it’s common for adidas tennis shoes to have a little extra room in the toe box.